Our Russia World Cup 2018 Spreadsheet (built in Excel) has the ability to:

 - Getting team 2’s correct number of goals (e.g. you predicted 3-2 and the score was 2-2)

 - Correctly guessing the net goals even if it is the wrong way (e.g. you predicted 2-0 i.e. a +2 margin and the result was 0-2 i.e. a -2 margin)- Depending on your feeling you may switch this off by making it zero.
-See more about this option

 - Correctly guessing the net goals and the correct way e.g. you choose 0-2 and the score is 2-4 you get points.
-See more about this option

-- Each correct team in the last 16
+- Each correct team in the last 16 bracket stage of the tournament

-- Each Correct Team in the Finals
+- Each Correct Team in the Final bracket stage of the tournament

 - Correct Winner